dotmesh-io/docs/hugo/content/concepts/architecture.md

 FlexVolume protocols to the Dotmesh server, mounting subdots as volumes when required.
-The flexvolume driver is activated when a Kubernetes persistent volume (PV) is created using FlexVolume and specifying the drver as `dotmesh.io/dm`.
+The flexvolume driver is activated when a Kubernetes persistent volume (PV) is created using FlexVolume and specifying the driver as `dotmesh.io/dm`.

 The docker volume plugin is inside the Dotmesh server itself, while the FlexVolume driver is an executable that gets installed into